JovanShandro/Pathfinding-algorithm-visualizer/README.md

-# A Pathfinding Algorithms' Visualizer build using Vue.js
+# A Pathfinding Algorithms' Visualizer built using Vue.js
+Make sure to check it on a big screen for the best experience!

 ## Build Setup